ARTIST: Tommy James & the Shondells

 SOME WORDS, PHRASES AND CLAUSES ABOUT THIS RECORD: It took almost two years for the first Shondells song to become a national hit (that’s a story on its own), but once James got a working band and hooked up with songwriter Ritchie Cordell, the hits just kept coming.

-James rebelled a bit at being a bubblegum singer, and that’s when he veered into psychedelia with “Crimson & Clover” (The band released two interesting late albums that I’ll review separately).
+James rebelled a bit at being a bubblegum singer, and that’s when he veered into psychedelia with “Crimson & Clover” and made albums that weren’t just hit+filler.
 Still, the hits didn’t stop until James had to quit due to a medical scare in 1970.

 Most every one of these songs, major or minor hit, brings a smile to your face.
 Bubblegum or not, it’s a good collection from a major 60’s hitmaker.